-- 1. In the iDRAC web interface, go to Configuration > Storage Configuration > Enclosures Configuration.

-- 2. From the Controller menu, select the controller to configure its associated enclosures.

-- From the Action drop-down menu, select Edit Enclosure Mode.
-The Edit Enclosure Mode page is displayed.

-- 4. In the Current Value column, select the required enclosure mode for the backplane or enclosure.
-The options are:

-- Unified Mode

-- Split Mode

-- Split Mode 4:20
+- 1. In the iDRAC web interface, go to Configuration > Storage Configuration > Enclosures Configuration. - 2.
+From the Controller menu, select the controller to configure its associated enclosures. - 3.
+From the Action drop-down menu, select Edit Enclosure Mode.
+The Edit Enclosure Mode page is displayed. - 4.
+In the Current Value column, select the required enclosure mode for the backplane or enclosure.
+The options are: - Unified Mode - · Split Mode - · Split Mode 4:20

 - Split Mode 8:16

-- Split Mode 16:8
+- · Split Mode 16:8

-- Split Mode 20:4
+- · Split Mode 20:4

-(i) NOTE: For C6420, the available modes are: Split Mode and Split Mode-6:6:6:6.
+- NOTE: For C6420, the available modes are: Split Mode and Split Mode-6:6:6:6.
+Few values may be only supported on certain platforms.